afonso12325/get_my_videos/README.md

 Simple web crawler to retrieve the last N videos per channel from a list of YouTube channels.

-## Install system depencences by running
+## Install system and python depencences by running
 ```console
 cat install/requirements.system | xargs sudo apt install